comychitz/data_structures/README.md

 | Quicksort | O(nlog(n)) | O(nlog(n)) | O(n^2) | O(n) | depends on implementation |
 | Mergesort | O(nlog(n)) | O(nlog(n)) | O(nlog(n)) | O(n) | yes |
 | Heapsort | O(nlog(n)) (distinct keys) O(n) (equal keys) | O(nlog(n)) | O(nlog(n)) | O(1) | No |

+*a sorting algorithm is said to be stable if two objects with equal keys appear in the output in the same order they were in the input*

 ## dynamic programming
 Dynamic programming is thought to be as the opposite approach that recursion